vda-lab/vda-lab.github.io/exercises/data-processing-ex.md

 We go one step further.
 In the previous exercise, we did a word count on all columns in the original data.
 We now select one specific _column_.

 Rewrite the mapper script to only send active substance names to the reducer.
-Call the resulting scripts `mapper2.py` and `reducer2.py`.
+Call the resulting mapper script `mapper2.py`.

 Mapper: